 Investment.
 The State can encourage cooperation rather than competition among localities in the recruitment of new business investment and jobs to each region by returning a portion of the state tax revenues generated by projects to regions where localities share economic development-related costs and revenues.

 Improvement.
 The State can provide financial incentives for efficiency-enhancing and cost-saving collaboration between and among local governments, school divisions, and higher education institutions, thereby improving performance, reducing pressures to increase the size and cost of government, and freeing up tax dollars for opportunity-focused initiatives in education, job training, and economic development.

 Invention.
 The State can encourage inventions and discoveries that lead to commercially viable products and services by providing matching-fund support for labs, equipment, and other research-related needs, thereby leveraging private and other R&D investments and generating economic benefits for the region.

 Infrastructure.
 The State can invest in capital projects of regional or broader significance that will produce strong returns in private-sector growth, diversification, and job creation through improved education and job-skills training, research, business site development, communications, and other vital infrastructure.

 GO Virginia supports a voluntary, incentive-based approach as the best way to encourage regional cooperation on private-sector growth.
 To fund state incentives, the coalition favors use of growth revenues, re-purposed dollars, and efficiency savings.
 State funding should also leverage private, local, and other investment.
-GO Virginia proposes NO new taxes, mandates, layers of government, or changes in local authority.
+GO Virginia does not create NO new taxes, mandates, layers of government, or changes in local authority.
 Our focus is creating more opportunity for Virginians through private-sector growth in each region.